 The property value properties

 An externalProperties object SHALL contain one or more externalized properties.
-With one exception, each property name SHALL equal the name of an externalizable property of the run object (§3.14).
-The exception is that if run.properties (see §3.8.1) is externalized, the corresponding property name in the externalProperties object SHALL be externalizedProperties rather than properties.

-NOTE 1: The purpose of this exception is to allow an externalProperties object to have a property bag named properties, named consistently with the property bag in all other SARIF objects.
+The property names in this object, and the names of the corresponding externalized properties, are given in the table in §3.14.2.2.

 The corresponding property values are the values of the externalized properties, exactly as they would have appeared had they occurred inline in the root file.

-NOTE 2: See the EXAMPLE in §4.3.1, where the names of the externalized properties are artifacts and properties, the externalized value of the artifacts property is stored in a property named artifacts, and the externalized value of the properties property is stored in a property named externalizedProperties.
+NOTE: See the EXAMPLE in §4.3.1, where the externalized properties are run.artifacts and run.properties, the externalized value of run.artifacts is stored in a property named artifacts, and the externalized value of run.properties is stored in a property named externalizedProperties.

 Conformance